JuanPBP03/juanpbp03.github.io/_pages/about.md

 I’ve always been drawn to learning and figuring things out.
 As a kid, I always wanted a chemistry kit, got way too into Bill Nye the Science Guy, and would take things apart just to see what was inside.
 Whether it was computers, machines, or the world around me, I always wanted to understand things more deeply and I was lucky to be surrounded by people who encouraged that curiosity.

 ### Discovering Engineering
-In my high school computer engineering class, we weren’t just handed instructions, we had the freedom to experiment, to build with whatever materials were on hand, and to approach problems in our own way.
+In my high school computer engineering class, we were given the freedom to explore and experiment, to build with whatever materials were on hand, and approach problems in our own way.
 We made all kinds of projects: a line-following car, a mock home security system, or a small robotic arm.
 We learned to solder, build circuits, program, and, maybe most importantly, to harness our creativity.

 That experience cemented my love for problem-solving and creating.
 It wasn’t just about what we built.
-It was about the process, the freedom to explore, and the excitement of making something work.
+It was about the process, the freedom to try our ideas, and the excitement of making something work.

 ## Where I Am Now
 Now, as an **engineering student at Humber Polytechnic**, I’ve continued leaning into hands-on work, especially anything that involves embedded systems, control, or design, and I’ve found that what excites me most is when hardware and software come together to make something real.